dianlight/hassio-addons/sambanas/DOCS.md

 from littering the share with temporary hidden files (e.g., macOS `.DS_Store` or Windows `Thumbs.db` files)

+### Option: `other_users` (optional) (**advanced users only**)

+The list of additional user for the addon.
+See  `acl` option for enable the access to the shares.

+#### Option: `username` (required)

+The username you would like to use to authenticate with.

+#### Option: `password` (required)

+The password that goes with the username configured for authentication.

+### Option: `acl` (optional) (**advanced users only**)

+The Access Control List for shares.
+This is an advanced parameter to control every single share.
+The format is an array of share object with this subparameters

+#### Option: `share` (required)

+The share name.

+#### Option: `disabled` (optional)

+If the disabled flag is true the share is not exported

+Defaults to `false`

+#### Option: `users` (optional)

+The list of users with access to share.
+If omitted the main user is used.
+See `other_users` option

+Defaults to `master user`

+#### Option: `timemachine` (optional)

+If is true the share is exposed with timechine compatible setting.

+Defaults to `false` for internal share.

+### Option: `interfaces` (optional) (**advanced users only**)

+The network interfaces Samba should listen on for incoming connections.

+This option should only be used in advanced cases.
+In general, setting this option is not needed.

+If omitted Samba will listen on all supported interfaces of Home Assistant (see > ha network info), but if there are no supported interfaces, Samba will exit with an error.

+Note: Samba needs at least one non-loopback, non-ipv6, local interface to listen on and become browser on it.
+Without it, it works, but reloads it's interfaces in an infinite loop forever in each 10 seconds to check, whether a non-loopback, non-ipv6, local interface is added.
+This reload will fill the log file with infinite number of entries like added interface lo ip=::1 bcast= netmask=ffff:ffff:ffff:ffff:ffff:ffff:ffff:ffff.

 ### Option: `compatibility_mode` (optional)

 Setting this option to `true` will enable old legacy Samba protocols